Neural Methods for Amortized Inference: SOFTWARE AND EXAMPLE

-The techniques we consider, their acronyms, and their software implementations are outlined in Table~\ref{tab:software} in the Supplementary Material.
-The gold standard is provided by a (non-amortised) Metropolis--Hastings algorithm, \texttt{MCMC}, run on the 1,000 test datasets.
+The techniques we consider, their acronyms, and their software implementations are outlined in Table~\ref{tab:software} in the Supplemental Appendix.
+The gold standard is provided by a (non-amortized) Metropolis--Hastings algorithm, \texttt{MCMC}, run on the 1,000 test datasets.
 We implement a neural Bayes estimator, \texttt{NBE} (Section~\ref{sec:neural_point_estimation}), using \pkg{NeuralEstimators}, targeting the posterior mean, the posterior 5th percentile and the posterior 95th percentile.
-We implement amortised posterior inference via forward KL minimisation, \texttt{fKL} (Section~\ref{sec:forwardKL}), using \pkg{BayesFlow} with a normalising flow model for the posterior density constructed using affine coupling blocks (see Section~\ref{sec:NF} of the Supplementary Material).
-In order to ensure that the approximate posterior densities are zero outside the prior support of $[0, 0.6]$, we instead make inference on $\tilde\theta \equiv \Phi^{-1}(\theta/0.6) \sim \textrm{Gau}(0,1)$, and obtain samples from the posterior distribution of $\theta$ through the inverse $\theta = 0.6\cdot\Phi(\tilde\theta)$, where $\Phi(\cdot)$ is the cumulative distribution function of the standard normal distribution.

-\entry{Affine coupling block}{An invertible transformation, where the input is partitioned into two blocks.
-One of the blocks undergoes an affine transformation that depends on the other block; see Section~\ref{sec:NF} of the Supplementary Material.}
+We implement amortized posterior inference via forward KL minimization, \texttt{fKL} (Section~\ref{sec:forwardKL}), using \pkg{BayesFlow} with a normalizing flow model for the posterior distribution constructed using affine coupling blocks.
+In order to ensure that the approximate posterior densities are zero outside the prior support of $[0, 0.6]$, we make inference on $\tilde\theta \equiv \Phi^{-1}(\theta/0.6) \sim \textrm{Gau}(0,1)$, and obtain samples from the posterior distribution of $\theta$ through the inverse $\theta = 0.6\Phi(\tilde\theta)$, where $\Phi(\cdot)$ is the standard normal cumulative distribution function. \begin{marginnote} \entry{Affine coupling blocks}{An invertible transformation, where the input is partitioned into two blocks.
+One of the blocks undergoes an affine transformation that depends on the other block.} \end{marginnote}